“The Delights of Egypt”

 COLOSSI OF MEMNON

-DAY 9 – Tuesday, October 22, 2024: Flight from Luxor to Cairo, Old Coptic Cairo Churches and Synagogue, Papyrus Demonstration/Shop.
+DAY 9 – Tuesday, October 22, 2024: Flight from Luxor to Cairo, Old Coptic Cairo Churches and Synagogue, Papyrus Demonstration/Shop, Khan El Khalili (Historic Street Bazaar).

 Hotel: Cairo Airport hotel, Novotel or similar, night #1.
 Meals: BB, L